-SECTION 1.
+SECTION 2.
 G.S.
 1A-1, Rule 4(c) reads as rewritten:

 "(c) Summons - Return. - Personal service or substituted personal service of summons as prescribed by Rule 4(j)(1) a and b must be made within 3060 days after the date of the issuance of summons, except that in tax and assessment foreclosures under G.S.
-47-108.25 or G.S.
-105-374 the time allowed for service is 60 days. summons.
+47 108.25 or G.S.
+105 374 the time allowed for service is 60 days. summons.
 When a summons has been served upon every party named in the summons, it shall be returned immediately to the clerk who issued it, with notation thereon of its service.

-Failure to make service within the time allowed or failure to return a summons to the clerk after it has been served on every party named in the summons shall not invalidate the summons.
+the summons.
 If the summons is not served within the time allowed upon every party named in the summons, it shall be returned immediately upon the expiration of such time by the officer to the clerk of the court who issued it with notation thereon of its nonservice and the reasons therefor as to every such party not served, but failure to comply with this requirement shall not invalidate the summons."

-SERVICE BY DESIGNATED DELIVERY SERVICE (RULE 4(j)) AND CONFORMING CHANGES TO PROOF OF SERVICE
+SERVICE BY DESIGNATED DELIVERY SERVICE (RULE 4(j)) AND CONFORMING CHANGES TO PROOF OF SERVICE SECTION 3.

-SECTION 2.
 G.S.
 1A-1, Rule 4(j) reads as rewritten: